totallynotbrent/Sage/.agents/jobs/docs/local-learning-agent-spec.md

 - Plan approval and edits.
 - Citation/excerpt retrieval.
 - Learner profile and mastery retrieval/update.
-- Freebuff connection status.
+- BROT connection status.

-The backend should call the OpenAI-compatible Freebuff endpoint using the configured base URL, API key, and model.
+The backend should call the OpenAI-compatible BROT endpoint using the configured base URL, API key, and model.
 It should normalize provider errors into useful UI errors and avoid returning the secret key to the client.

 The implementation must verify the endpoint's actual behavior before relying on: